G00398275/PFDA-Simulate/README.md

 ### Numpy

-Numpy, or numerical Python, is a library used in Python to create different types of arrays or multi-dimensional matrices, and includes a large collection of mathematical functions to operate on these arrays.[1].
+Numpy, or numerical Python, is a library used in Python to create different types of arrays or multi-dimensional matrices, and includes a large collection of mathematical functions to operate on these arrays.
 In this case Numpy will be used to simulate data using the numpy.random package based on certain mathematical distributions.

 ### Pandas